huxingecon/huxingecon.github.io/Teaching.md

 ## IDE002 Mathematics and Statistics (Lingnan University, Summer 2025)

-Graduate-level course, covering calculus, linear algebra, and statistics.
+Graduate-level course, covering Calculus, Linear Algebra, and Statistics.
 It focuses on quantification skills, analytical frameworks, and theoretical solutions relevant to international and development economics.

   <br>